fengweijp/anywhichway/README.md

 `nin(testValue)` - Yields values where `testValue.indexOf(value)===-1` so it works on strings and arrays.

-`not(f)` - Yields values where `!f(value))` is truthy.
+`not(f)` - Yields values where `!f(value)` is truthy.

 # Query Patterns

 Query patterns are objects.
 If the query pattern is an instance of a specific kind of object, then only those kinds of objects will be matched.

-Property values in query patterns may be literals or functions that return the value being tested or 'undefined' if they should fail.
-This behavior may change to a boolean with a BETA release.
+Property values in query patterns may be literals or functions that return the value being tested or `undefined` if they should fail.
+It is necessary to return `undefined` because `false` might actually be the value of a property.

 ```javascript
 mydb.get({age:value => value > 27 || undefined,address:{state:WA},instanceof:Person}).all(); // yield all Person's over 27 in the state of Washington.